Dr. Edwin Ho

 Social Profiles

 Dr Edwin Ho is an Occupational Health Physician with nearly 20 years’ experience across clinical medicine, public health, and corporate health leadership.
-He is currently the Vice President, Health and Wellbeing for Asia Pacific at British Petroleum (BP), based in Singapore, overseeing global strategy and programs across diverse regional operations.
-He also spent almost a decade with Shell as Country Health Manager leading the health team.
+Based in Singapore, he is Vice President, Health & Wellbeing for Asia Pacific at bp, overseeing global strategies and programs across diverse regional operations.
+Previously, he spent almost a decade with Shell as Country Health Manager leading the health team supporting the various upstream, midstream and downstream businesses.

 Abstract